luisrico/analytics-ml-lab/instructions/02-Rook-Ceph.md

 First, we have to create a Security Context Contraints (SCC) called "rook-ceph", to let Rook operator have extra capabilities with several Service accounts.
 That is done using a common.yaml to provide all things required in OpenShift for Rook operator.
 Then, we can create operator Rook.io.
-This will create rook-ceph-system namespace/project to host rook operator resources.
-It will create one rook-ceph-operator pod in the newly created rook-ceph-system project/namespace, plus 2 pods per Openshift worker node:
+It will create one rook-ceph-operator pod in the newly created rook-ceph project/namespace, plus 2 pods per Openshift worker node:
 1 rook-ceph-agent + 1 rook-discoverer.

 ```
 oc create -f common.yaml
 oc create -f operator-openshift.yaml
-watch oc get pods -n rook-ceph-system -o wide
+watch oc get pods -n rook-ceph -o wide
 ```

 ## Create Ceph cluster, with 3 monitors and with OSDs on every worker node